bundlewrap/bundlewrap/docs/content/items/directory.md

 ### group

 Name of the group this directory belongs to.
-Defaults to `None` (don't care about group).
+Defaults to `'root'`.
+Set to `None` if you don't want BundleWrap to change whatever is set on the node.

 <br>

 ### mode

 Directory mode as returned by `stat -c %a <directory>`.
-Defaults to `None` (don't care about mode).
+Defaults to `755`.
+Set to `None` if you don't want BundleWrap to change whatever is set on the node.

 <br>

 ### owner

 Username of the directory's owner.
-Defaults to `None` (don't care about owner).
+Defaults to `'root'`.
+Set to `None` if you don't want BundleWrap to change whatever is set on the node.

 <br>